juniorgasparotto/SysCommand/documentation/en.md

 ## <a name="methods-positional-inputs" />Using positional inputs

-Another way to get your action in the console is using `input posicional` .
+Another way to get your action in the console is using **positional input**.
 By default, all `action` accept positional arguments, but it can be disabled using the `ActionAttribute(EnablePositionalArgs = false)` attribute.

 **Example:**